tboller/FixIIT/Documentation/Tutorials/build tutorial/README.md

 ## Step 1 ##

-CLONE GITHUB REPO to make we have the latest release of our build
+CLONE GITHUB REPO to make sure we have the latest release of our build

 ## Step 2 ##